Steps For Admission

 Non High School Graduates

 Students seeking admission to one of Reynolds’ curricular programs who are over 18 years of age and lack a high school diploma or the recognized equivalent (Certificate of General Educational Development or Home school Completion Certificate) have special admissions requirements.
 Students will be instructed to take an ability-to-benefit test at a campus Testing Center.
 Students who pass this test may be admitted to Reynolds as either non-curricular or curricular students, provided they also have satisfied other admission requirements.
 Students who fail the ability-to-benefit test may enroll as non-curricular students until they satisfy curricular admission requirements.
-For more information, contact the Central Admissions and Records Office.
+For more information, contact the Office of the Registrar.

 For students wishing to attain a GED certificate, contact the Reynolds Middle College program..